computationsociety/blog/about.md

 tags: about
 ---

-This blog is written by a collective of researchers dedicated to discussing foundational questions that arise as algorithm and data-driven technologies permeate and alter various aspects of modern society.
+This blog is written by a collective of researchers dedicated to discussing foundational questions that arise as algorithm- and data-driven technologies permeate and alter various aspects of modern society.
 It was initiated by affiliates of the [Computation and Society Initiative](https://computationsociety.yale.edu/) at Yale.

 ## Contributors